dotnet/Docker.DotNet/README.md

 ## Known Issues / TODO

-* Ability to specify version and using that the request URI is not implemented, that's still a TODO.
 * HTTP Hijacking is not implemented, therefore "Attach to Container" operation does not exist in the API (expecting pull requests!)
 * CertificateCredentials class is never tested, I know, sounds silly but that is the case.
 You can implement your own HttpClient provider by deriving from Credentials class and make it work in case it doesn't work.
 * Certificate authentication does not work on Mono. [[StackOverflow question](http://stackoverflow.com/questions/25495056/using-custom-ssl-client-certificates-system-net-httpclient-on-mono)]
-* Some response fields that could have been made System.DateTime are not deserialized back from ISO8601 strings or UNIX epoch timestamps because (1) Mono is bad at DateTime parsing ([Mono bug #22417](https://bugzilla.xamarin.com/show_bug.cgi?id=22417)) and (2) Docker API uses inconsistent date formats in the API ([docker issue #7670](https://github.com/docker/docker/issues/7670)).
+* Deserialization of DateTime fields from JSON responses will fail with System.FormatException on Mono due to [Mono bug #22417](https://bugzilla.xamarin.com/show_bug.cgi?id=22417).
 * Test suite does not exist.
 Functionality is verified manually. (pull requests are welcomed!)
+* ~~Ability to specify version and using that the request URI is not implemented.~~
+* ~~Fields that could have been DateTime are either long or string because Docker API uses inconsistent date formats in the API ([docker issue #7670](https://github.com/docker/docker/issues/7670)).~~

 ## License